raffaelespazzoli/openshift-enablement-exam/misc/prometheus/README.md

 # Configure Grafana
 Unfortunately I couldn't find a simple way to automate the following steps

-## configure the Prometheus datasource
+## Configure the Prometheus Datasource

 * Log into Grafana using the Route provided in the Template and using default account `admin` with password `admin` (maybe it would be a good idea to change the password after this...).
 * On the Home Dashboard click *Add data source*